Cross-Band Channel Impulse Response Prediction: Leveraging 3.5 GHz Channels for Upper Mid-Band: Framework Design

 Both models share a common backbone consisting of nine convolutional blocks and four downsampling/upsampling stages.
 Skip connections are used to preserve spatial features, while attention gates \cite{oktay2018attention} enhance focus on salient regions and improve convergence stability.

-The dataset is partitioned at the building-map level into training, validation, and testing sets in an 80\%--10\%--10\% ratio.
-Data augmentation, including rotation and mirroring, is applied to improve robustness and generalization.
+The dataset is split at the building-map level into training, validation, and testing sets in an 80\%--10\%--10\% ratio.
+Rotation and mirroring are used for data augmentation to enhance robustness and generalization.
 The models are trained using mean square error (MSE) loss for 200 epochs on an NVIDIA RTX~5080 GPU.
 Testing is performed on 900 test samples, equally divided between two building scenarios: BM1 (open area) and BM2 (dense urban), as illustrated in Fig.~\ref{fig:testing_buildings}.
-Notably, both BM1 and BM2 are unseen during training.

 With the overall framework established, the following sections analyze the two core components of \textbf{CIR-UNext}: Section~\ref{Gain-UNext} presents Gain-UNext, focusing on gain prediction and architectural optimization, while Section~\ref{Phase-UNext} introduces Phase-UNext, which models frequency-dependent phase variations.